razrqcom-dev-team/android_local_razrqcom/README.md

     repo sync

-You will need to patch audio, InCallUi, system/core and device/qcom/msm8226, use commands like these:
+You will need to patch some repositories for falcon, use commands like these:

     cd ~/Android/system/core
     wget https://raw2.github.com/razrqcom-dev-team/android_local_razrqcom/aosp-caf-8226/caf_8226_system_core.patch